stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: csharp or vbnet

-  After you retrieve the tokens, it's a simple matter of telling Stormpath to delete them:
+  After you retrieve the tokens, it's just a matter of telling Stormpath to delete them:

   .. only:: csharp